 Peterborough, Redbridge, Ealing, Bristol, Lewisham, Slough, Maidenhead, Sutton, and Barking and Dagenham will have to increase the number of school places by at least 20% to ensure every child gets a place, the LGA said.

 LGA education chairman David Simmonds said councils were facing "unprecedented pressures" in tackling the "desperate shortage" of new school places.

-Some schools have already converted music rooms, libraries - even a police station in one case - into classrooms.'Shovels and diggers'
+Some schools have already converted music rooms, libraries - even a police station in one case - into classrooms.

 The LGA is calling for the DfE to work more closely with local councils, so planning for emerging demand can be better managed.